CalyxOS/calyxos.org/pages/docs/guide/getting-started/index.md

 Search for the Google Photos and Camera applications and download Before opening either of the applications, open the Firewall app.
-The firewall app allows finegrain control over application network permissions.
+The firewall app allows fine-grain control over application network permissions.
 Under the Google Photos and Google Camera applications, turn off all network access.

 Is Using Google Photos and Google Camera a privacy concern?